lmweber/WeberDivechaLCdata/README.md

 ## Installation

-The data package is available as an R package from [Bioconductor](https://bioconductor.org/packages/WeberDivechaLCdata) and can be installed as follows:
+The data package is available as an R package from [Bioconductor](https://bioconductor.org/packages/WeberDivechaLCdata) and can be installed as follows (available in the release version of Bioconductor from Nov 2, 2022, onwards):

 ```
 install.packages("BiocManager")